ichichikin/obsidian-plugin-interactivity/README.md

 which python3
 ```

-Use the output of this command as the path in the `Shell executable path setting`.
+Use the output of this command as the path in the `Shell executable path` setting.

 Next, you should configure the plugin's settings in Obsidian.